-Ecuador's constitutional mandate on the cultivation of GE crops prohibits the commercial cultivation of GE crops, while at the same time permitting the import of GE-content food and agricultural products.
+Ecuador's constitution prohibits the commercial cultivation of GE crops.
+At the same time, the import of GE-content food and agricultural products is permitted.
 In June 2017, on direction from the President, Ecuador's National Assembly passed a law permitting the cultivation of GE crops for research purposes.
 A summary of this regulatory framework follows.
-Approvals are not required for the importation of food imports with GE-content for human consumption but these foods must include a label.
+Approvals are not required for the importation of food with GE-content for human consumption, but these foods must include a label.

 Other than labeling, there are no regulatory requirements for GE ingredients.
 GE-related labeling is not required for foods destined for animal consumption.
+In 2019, Ecuador's Office of the President issued the implementing regulation for the Omnibus Bill on the Environment.
+The implications of this Regulatory Ruling for biotechnology applications in agriculture are also included below.